RNA-FRETools/MASH-FRET/docs/output-files/bet-beta-factors.md

 ---

-The gamma factor files are written in an ASCII format and contains gamma factors to correct all FRET-time traces in the project.
+The beta factor files are written in an ASCII format and contains beta factors to correct all stoichiometry-time traces in the project.

-They are created in the `/trace_processing/parameters` analysis sub-folder after exporting .gam files from panel [Sample management](../trace-processing/panels/panel-sample-management.html#export-processed-data)of module Trace processing.
+They are created in the `/trace_processing/parameters` analysis sub-folder after exporting .bet files from panel [Sample management](../trace-processing/panels/panel-sample-management.html#export-processed-data)of module Trace processing.